 But it should be specified that the “computerization process” must be understood, not as the extension of the field of computing or computer science, but rather as the expansion of the “Information Empire”, the so-called “Digital”.
 This Empire, as we are all aware now, is economic, cultural, political, scientific, artistic, linguistic, philosophical… It governs each of us, in any place, at any time.
 It saturates our environment.
 It is the problem as well as the solution.
 It is very young and already powerful.
 We call it sometimes “Mundus Numericus”.

-Last year, 3 years after starting this blog, I discovered during my research this very singular book by Michel Volle, “Prédation et Prédateurs” (“Predation and Predators”).
+In 2020, 3 years after starting this blog, I discovered during my research this very singular book by Michel Volle, “Prédation et Prédateurs” (“Predation and Predators”).
 I had already convinced myself of the “existential power” of Mundus Numericus but I had not found, until this reading, any serious echo to this still imprecise conviction.
 Little surprising in fact… Philosophers, to speak only of them, have the unfortunate habit of returning science and technology to their “existentiell”, especially when they do not “feel” them (to my knowledge, perhaps only the French philosopher Georges Simondon had tried to overtake this limitation).